vippsas/vipps-login-wordpress/readme.txt

 The rest is a simple matter of programming.

 == Changelog ==
+= 2026.03.19 Version 1.4.1 =
+Fix typo that would lead to a crash in certain error conditions.
+Thanks to Øystein Østre @ maksimer for reporting

 = 2026.03.02 Version 1.4.0 =
 Blocks updated to version 3.0 to be compatible with the new iframe-based editor Implementation of block changed to use standard Vipps MobilePay web component buttons